 Message from the Dean:

-Comprised of 15 departments - Biology, Chemistry and Biochemistry, Communication, Communication Disorders & Sciences, Computer and Information Sciences, English, Geosciences, History, Mathematical Sciences, World Languages & Cultures, Philosophy, Physics, Politics and International Affairs, Psychology, Sociocultural and Justice Sciences - the College of Liberal Arts and Sciences is at the heart of Fredonia’s educational mission.
+Comprised of 15 departments - Biology, Chemistry and Biochemistry, Communication, Communication Disorders & Sciences, Computer and Information Sciences, English, Geosciences, History, Mathematical Sciences, World Languages & Cultures, Philosophy, Physics, Politics and International Affairs, Psychology, Sociology, Anthropology, Social Work and Criminal Justice - the College of Liberal Arts and Sciences is at the heart of Fredonia’s educational mission.
 Our approximately 3,700 students are served by 215 full-time and 154 part-time faculty.
 This group of distinguished scholars, researchers, and artists, are bound together by a commitment to sharing their talents, knowledge, and expertise with their students.

 The College of Liberal Arts and Sciences is responsible for almost all general education courses that are taken by all students, regardless of their major.
 We offer 60 undergraduate majors and 9 graduate programs.
 Our students earn traditional liberal arts and sciences degrees in fields such as Biology, Chemistry, Math, Philosophy, English, History, Physics, and Psychology.
 Students in these programs are well-trained for graduate school; these programs also serve as pre-professional majors for students who desire to go to law school, medical school, and other professional training programs.
 We also offer programs that lead to teacher certification in Science Education, Math, English, Spanish, French, Social Studies, Music, and History.
 Our arts programs train students to enter such fields as dance, acting, graphic design, technical theatre, and sound recording technology.